meetKazuki/QuickCredit/README.md

 ## HTTP Requests
-All API requests are made by sending a secure HTTPS request using one of the following methods, depending on the being taken:
+All API requests are made by sending a secure HTTPS request using one of the following methods, depending on the action being taken:

 - `POST` Create a resource
 - `PATCH` Update a resource